iCliniq Logo

 • Magnetic surgical clips or staplers.

-• Intracranial aneurysm clips (surgical treatment for brain aneurysm [enlargement of an artery caused by weakness in the arterial wall] by placing the metal clip).
+• Intracranial aneurysm clips (surgical treatment for a brain aneurysm in which there is an enlargement of an artery caused by weakness in the arterial wall by placing the metal clip).

 • Any electrically or magnetically activated implant such as a cardiac pacemaker, insulin pump bio stimulator, neurostimulator, hearing aids, or cochlear implant.